 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Dogs trained to serve and assist humans are incredible animals indeed.
-According to the Americans with Disabilities Act (ADA), “service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.”
+According to the Americans with Disabilities Act (ADA), “Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.”
 Also, in the eyes of the law, emotional support dogs and therapy dogs are not service dogs.
 The dog must also not be a pet but must be specially trained to assist the handler with something directly related to his disability.

 Ahead we’ve compiled 10 remarkable service animal statistics, including how long it takes to train a service dog and what some of the costs of training and caring for a service dog may be.

-The Top 10 Remarkable Service Dog Statistics
+The 10 Service Dog Statistics

 - There are about 500,000 service dogs in the US.